-As a result of performing the above, we identified revenue recognition as a key audit matter related to the potential risk of fraud.
-The key audit matters section of our report explains the matter in more detail and also describes the specific procedures we performed in response to that key audit matter.
+As a result of performing the above, we identified revenue recognition as a key audit matters related to the potential risk of fraud.
+The key audit matters section of our report explains the matters in more detail and also describes the specific procedures we performed in response to that key audit matters.